binaryphile/sorta/README.md

 <code>hash</code>.</p>

 <p>When supplied with the pattern '*', creates a compound declaration
-statement for variables with *all* of the keys and values of
+statement for variables with <em>all</em> of the keys and values of
 <code>hash</code>.</p>

 <p>When supplied with a prefixed asterisk, such as 'myvars_*', creates a